Curvature-Free Margulis Lemma for Gromov-Hyperbolic Spaces: Acknowledgements

 \section{Acknowledgements}

-The authors thank Emmanuel Breuillard and Mikhail Gromov for interesting exchanges.
-Gérard Besson is supported by the ERC Advanced Grant 320939, GETOM.
-Sylvestre Gallot whish to thank the Dipartimento SBAI and the Istuto Guido Castelnuovo dell'Università di Roma \lq \lq Sapienza" for their hospitality.
+The authors thanks Misha Gromov for enlightening comments.
+We also wish to thank Marc Bourdon, Frédéric Haglund, Damian Osajda, and St\'ephane Sabourau for detailed discussions and Emmanuel Breuillard for interesting exchanges.
+G\'erard Besson is supported by the ERC Advanced Grant 320939, GETOM and ANR CCEM.
+Sylvestre Gallot wish to thank the Dipartimento SBAI and the Istituto Guido Castelnuovo dell'Universit\`a di Roma \lq \lq Sapienza" for their support.